mlinpl/conference.mlinpl.org/call-for-contributions.md

 ---

-## About the Call for Contributions
+## About the Call for Talks and Posters

 We believe in the inclusive nature of machine learning research and aim to provide a forum for a discussion on recent advances in the field.
 Whether you're an academic, a seasoned practitioner, or a student, we encourage you to share your work at the Conference.
 We welcome submissions broadly related to machine learning and its application across various other domains.